PSJorgensen/real-world-economics/real-world-economics-outline.md

     -   Two advances in integrating the earth system in economic accounting
         -   Greener economic accounting for natural capital
-        -   Telecoupled dynamics of global trade
+        -   Telecoupled dynamics socio-environmental dynamics from global trade
-        -   Socio-economic inequality and health and environmental quality
+    -   Implications of economic inequality globally, nationally and locally
+        -   Global dynamics and impacts of inequality
+        -   National dynamics and impacts of inequality
+        -   Local dynamics and impacts of inequality
 -   AREAS THAT NEED ATTENTION
     -   A framework for structuring research questions on the global dynamics of the formal and informal economy